 We have a really good address to give you around here: Camping Buosingen in Goldau.
 It’s probably not the campsite that has the most “charm” of the region (in reality it’s very basic) but on the other hand the night costs 18CHF for 2 people and a campervan (to which we added 0.5CHF for electricity), it’s very clean and it’s open all year round.
 It is, I think, the cheapest campsite that we’ve seen so far in Switzerland!
 In short, we spent 2 nights there and it was perfect.
 The camping’s website

-Note: Links that point to airbnb and hotelscombined are affiliate links.
+Note: Links that point to rentals and hotelscombined are affiliate links.
 If you need accommodation in the area we suggest you use our links (these are the sites we systematically use when we book accommodation).
 You don’t pay anything extra, but we will get a small commission.
 And if you don’t have an airbnb account you can also use our referral link and receive up to 30€ of welcome credit.